|unprotected oral and protected vaginal sex with possible HIV+ CSW

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- Oral Sex With No Protection And HIV Testing
+- Oral Sex With No Protection Should I Get Test For HIV

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.